 Other coffees have more caffeine in total – A French press coffee has typically 200 mg of caffeine but is a 12 ounce serving.

 Is Espresso Bad For You?

-A shot of espresso is the strongest coffee bean and is the third-darkest roast behind Italian and French roasts.
+A shot of espresso is the strongest coffee bean and is the second-darkest roast behind.
 When I say it is the strongest coffee bean, I am in reference to a strong, dark flavor and not caffeine content.

 As an espresso is not a particular bean, it is a roast.
 This dark roast and very dark color means that it has the ability to stain a lot of different surfaces, including wood, cloth and plastic.

 An espresso is not bad for you when you drink it in moderation.
 You can experience side effects when you drink too much of it due to having excessive caffeine.

 Treat your consumption of coffee as you would like alcohol and enjoy it in moderation.
 Regardless of how many cups of coffee that you drink, and what type, I advise that you do not go above the suggested and recommended 400 mg per day daily limit.

 Read: Coffee without sugar

 Not particularly so according to the ACOG – The American College Of Obstetricians and other medical experts.
 They suggest that if you are pregnant or suspect that you are pregnant, that you limit your caffeine to 200 milligrams of caffeine daily.

 That is half of the suggested limit of 400 mg daily.